EARLY SUMMER

 With Early Summer, Ozu uses a common theme of a young middle-class woman who rebels against her parents by choosing her own husband.
 Once again Setsuko Hara is radiant and Ozu's simplistic approach

-is transcendent.
+is breathtaking.
 Here Ozu again flawlessly works with composition, as well as ensemble in observing the details of everyday living and family.
 Even for it simplicity Early Summer is endlessly complex and emotional in examining the lives of three generations of family.
 Ultimately Early Summer is a film of separation.
 It is beautiful and moving right up to it's final sad and bittersweet moments as the camera moves away from the village (with a rare Ozu tracking shot which works with the opening shot of waves to represent the change and the cycle of life).
 This film holds a special place to me personally as it was the first Ozu film I ever saw.
 Early Summer remains among my favorite Ozu films and this belongs mention in the class of his greatest postwar masterworks (Late Spring, Tokyo Twilight, Tokyo Story, Equinox Flower, An Autumn Afternoon).

 Film Images